DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Experiments

 \subsection{Experimental Setup}

-\paragraph{SFT Settings} In the majority of our experiments, we perform SFT on the Qwen3-8B-Base model.
-Subsequently, we also validate the effectiveness of our synthesized data across other model scales.
-For all SFT experiments, we adhere to the hyperparameters detailed in Table~\ref{tab:sft_hyperparameters}.

-\paragraph{Evaluation Settings} To ensure a fair comparison, we employ a zero-shot evaluation setting for all trained models, using the consistent generation configuration specified in Table \ref{tab:generation_config}.
-For each benchmark, we conduct $N$ independent sampling rollouts for each test instance.
-Our evaluation involves the following three metrics: \begin{itemize} \item \textbf{Pass@1}: The mean accuracy (\%) across the $N$ rollouts.
-We report both the Pass@1 score and its standard deviation to show the performance and stability of our method. \item \textbf{CoT-SC}: The accuracy (\%) determined by a majority vote over the $N$ generated samples.
-This metric is equivalent to Self-Consistency with Chain-of-Thought (CoT-SC) method and is reported for all cases where $N > 1$. \item \textbf{Pass@N}: The proportion (\%) of questions for which at least one correct solution is found among $N$ rollouts. \end{itemize}

-\textbf{Benchmarks.} The benchmarks used in our evaluation, along with their respective disciplines and the number of rollouts ($N$), are detailed in Table~\ref{tab:benchmarks}.
+\paragraph{SFT Settings.} For all SFT experiments, we adhere to the hyperparameters detailed in Table~\ref{tab:sft_hyperparameters}. \paragraph{Evaluation Settings.} To ensure a fair comparison, we employ a zero-shot evaluation setting for all trained models, using the consistent generation configuration specified in Table~\ref{tab:generation_config}.
+Depending on the characteristics of each benchmark, we perform $N$ independent sampling rollouts for each test instance.
+For $N=1$, we report accuracy.
+For $N>1$, we report mean accuracy (\%) together with the standard deviation, and we also report the accuracy (\%) under the Self-Consistency with Chain-of-Thought (CoT-SC) method, defined as the majority vote over the $N$ generated samples. \paragraph{Benchmarks.} We evaluate the model's multidisciplinary reasoning capability using the most widely adopted benchmarks.
+The benchmarks, along with their respective disciplines and the number of rollouts ($N$), are detailed in Table~\ref{tab:benchmarks}.